JoeProgram/bga-copenhagen/README.md

 - **copenhagen.css**: Contains all the styling CSS for the game

-- **copenhagen.js**: Contains all the client-side logic and AJAX requests and callbacks to the server.
+- **:crown:copenhagen.js**: Contains all the client-side logic and AJAX requests and callbacks to the server.

 ## Back End
 - **states.inc.php** - defines a state machine of how the game works, which can determine which actions and state transitions are allowed.

 - **copenhagen.action.php** - defines the URLs the client is allowed to call on the server, and does some basic sanitization on provided parameters.

-- **copenhagen.game.php** - the controller of the MVC, does all the heavy lifting of the server work: processing the client requests, checking input parameters, modifying the database, transitioning the game from one state to another, and returning data to the proper clients.
+- **:crown:copenhagen.game.php** - the controller of the MVC, does all the heavy lifting of the server work: processing the client requests, checking input parameters, modifying the database, transitioning the game from one state to another, and returning data to the proper clients.
 While the javascript client handles some of the rules of the game to make for an accessible experience, the server handles all the rules of the game, to make sure no illegal moves are allowed from a hacked client.

 - **dbmodel.sql** - The database that holds all of the information about the game state, so that it can be manipulated and restored at any time.
 Every single game instance played on Board Game Arena has its own database.